andrewdhood/cps_match/README.md

 This creates a systematic upward bias.
 A parent seeing "average: 876 at Payton" might conclude their 850-scoring child is below average.
 In reality, 850 likely places them well **above** the true applicant pool mean.

-**The core question:** Given only the truncated statistics, can we recover the hidden population parameters?
+**This then motivates the core question:** Given only the truncated statistics, can we recover the hidden population parameters?

 ---

 ## 2. Mathematical Framework

+We begin by setting up a formal mathematical framework for our constrained maximum-likelihood estimation inferential statistics procedure to recover the hidden parameters for each school, that is, the mean and standard deviation of their true applicant pools, not just the mean and standard deviation of admitted students.
+We first formalize the sample spaces, sigma-algebras, probability measures, random variables, (trunctuated) distributions, parameters, estimators, and constraints.

 ### Probability Space